-Analysis of social behavior including roles, group identification, attitudes, and conflicts among these. - 360.
-Fields of Professional Psychology (5).
 Contributions of psychology to medicine, education, law, and human engineering in industry.
 Not open to students majoring in Psychology. - 415.
 Psychological Testing (5).
 Pr., Junior Standing and PGM 322, or departmental approval.

 Theory of psychological testing with application to the measurement of aptitudes and various aspects of personality. - 430.
 Perception (5).
 Pr., Junior Standing and PGM 321, PGM 322 or departmental approval.
 Theories of perception, emphasizing both general and individual factors that influence meaning. - 431.
 Social Psychology (5).
 Pr., 15 hours of psychology and Junior Standing.
-Theories of social behavior: processes of social influence: group

-Theories of social behavior; processes of social influence; group structure and dynamics; influence of basic psychological processes on social behavior.

-433. Personality (5).
+Theories of social behavior; processes of social influence; group structure and dynamics; influence of basic psychological processes on social behavior. - 433.
+Personality (5).
 Pr., Junior Standing and PGM 322 or departmental approval.

-Objective, phenomenological, and psychoanalytic theories of personality.

-435. Behavior Pathology (5).
+Objective, phenomenological, and psychoanalytic theories of personality. - 435.
+Behavior Pathology (5).
 Pr., Junior Standing and PGM 322 or departmental approval.

-Types of abnormal behavior and their social and biological origins.

-440. Physiological Psychology (5).
+Types of abnormal behavior and their social and biological origins. - 440.
+Physiological Psychology (5).
 Pr., Junior Standing and 20 hours of biological sciences, or departmental approval.

-The physiological correlates of behavior, including sensory and response mechanisms, with special emphasis on central nervous system function.

-445. Animal Behavior (5).
+The physiological correlates of behavior, including sensory and response mechanisms, with special emphasis on central nervous system function. - 445.
+Animal Behavior (5).
 Pr., Junior Standing and 20 hours of biological sciences, or departmental approval.

-Analysis of unlearned and learned animal behavior and its evolutionary development, integrating the contributions of ethological and behavioristic research.

-450. Learning (5).
+Analysis of unlearned and learned animal behavior and its evolutionary development, integrating the contributions of ethological and behavioristic research. - 450.
+Learning (5).
 Pr., Junior Standing and PGM 320 or departmental approval.

-Theories of learning and thier logical and empirical foundations.

-- 461. Industrial Psychology (5).
+Theories of learning and their logical and empirical foundations. - 461.
+Industrial Psychology (5).
 Pr., Junior Standing.
 The uses of psychology in business and industry. - 462.
 Training and Supervision of Industrial Personnel (3).
 Pr., Junior Standing.

-Application of the principles of learning to the training of factory, office, and sales employees.

-463. Interviewing and Classifying Industrial Personnel (3).
+- Application of the principles of learning to the training of factory, office, and sales employees. - Interviewing and Classifying Industrial Personnel (3).
 Pr., Junior Standing.

-Principles and practices in interviewing.

-480. History of Psychology (5).
+Principles and practices in interviewing. - 480.
+History of Psychology (5).
 Pr., Junior Standing and 20 hours psychology or departmental approval.

-Evolution of psychology from physics, physiology, and philosophy to a science of behavior.

-490. Special Problems in Psychology (3 to 8; may be repeated for maximum of 8 hours).
+Evolution of psychology from physics, physiology, and philosophy to a science of behavior. - 490.
+Special Problems in Psychology (3 to 8; may be repeated for maximum of 8 hours).
 Pr., Junior Standing, departmental approval.
 An individual problems course.
 Each student will work under the direction of a staff member on some experimental or theoretical problem of mutual interest.